Urban transportation networks and optimal transport-based infrastructures: similarity and economy of scale: Discussion

+In our work, we focus on designing a network from scratch.
+This is relevant in cases where infrastructures are relatively new or did not change considerably compared to their initial design, as in the cases we investigated here.
+However, this may be limited to studying infrastructures that have evolved over time.
+For these scenarios, it would be appropriate to consider how our model can be adapted to study network growth, where an initial backbone is further extended with new branches.
+This problem is related to the interplay between an urban transportation network and the distribution of its underlying population, as there could be a co-evolution between the two that should be taken into account \cite{brelsford2018toward}.

 In summary, there are many factors contributing to the development of urban transportation networks.
-However, our simple optimization scheme provides a principled benchmark for comparison with real-world networks.
-By interpolating between different transportation regimes, we find that the networks simulated by optimal transport principles have similar properties as those observed in real systems in many cases.
-In addition, comparing simulations resulting from different parameters' values can give us indications on how to improve transportation performance.
-Our approach has the additional benefit of naturally providing a Wasserstein similarity measure that can be used as a graph comparison tool beyond the application to transportation networks studied here.
+Our simple optimization scheme provides a principled and computationally efficient benchmark for comparison with real-world networks.
+By interpolating between different transportation regimes, we can vary the degree of similarity between the networks simulated by optimal transport principles and those observed in real systems.
+In particular, measuring relevant topological properties on simulated network resulting from different parameters' values against those observed in real networks can give us indications on how to improve transportation performance when taking into account principles of optimal transport and economy of scale.